mbernardi1961/kermit/README.md

 I recently (February 2024) rediscoverd the [Kermit Project](https://kermitproject.org), after being a serious user in the 1980's-90's.

 Initially I wanted to be able to use kermit on my recently purchased AgonLight2.
 The CP/M version was included with the version of CP/M made available with the AgonLight2.
 But is was unable to configure the serial port used.
 The new ZINC (Zinc is not CP/M) wrapper does appear to allow this to be configured.
-But I havent managed to get it working yet.
+But I haven't managed to get it working yet.

 I also got my BBC Master working again with the [PiTubeDirect](https://github.com/mbernardi1961/PiTubeDoc) and wanted to be able to install kermit on the various processors (so far without sucess).
 The following ought to be available:
 <li>BBC Kermit [1.46] MOS